novama/exp-coding-test/3-python/file_sla_errors/README.md

 #### Deployment

-To deploy the Lambdas, use the provided `deploy.sh` script in the `deploy` directory, which packages and uploads the Lambda functions to AWS.
+To deploy the Lambdas, use the provided `deploy.sh` or `deploy.ps1` scripts in the `deploy` directory, which packages and uploads the Lambda functions to AWS.

 Ensure you have the necessary IAM permissions and AWS CLI configured before running the deployment script.